A New Paradigm For The Mall REIT Sector

 Sometimes it’s important to take a look back in time to better understand the current events:

 In early 2007, BAM makes the initial offer to buy Mills for $21 a share.
-This would have equated to a $1.35 billion dollar sale (including debt and preferred stock it would have been $7.5 billion).
+This would have equated to a $1.35 billion sale (including debt and preferred stock it would have been $7.5 billion).
 The general market sentiment of this offer is that it was too low of a bid and that other offers would come in.

-The next offer came as a joint venture between Simon Property and Hedge fund, Farallon Capital Management.
-The initial offer was for $24 a share which seemed to be a reasonable price from the general investors perspective.
+The next offer came as a joint venture between Simon Property and hedge fund, Farallon Capital Management.
+The initial offer was for $24 a share which seemed to be a reasonable price from the general investors' perspective.
 This deal was not immediately accepted by Mills and Brookfield did not make another counter offer after this point.

 Simon and Farallon suspected that Mills would not accept their original offer so they upped it to $25.25 a share.
 This proved to be a slight overpayment but investors were still accepting of it with Mills shares trading at a slight premium after the offer was announced.